Kavinsky

-Vincent Belorgey (born 31 July 1975), known professionally as Kavinsky, is a French musician, producer, DJ, and actor.
+Vincent Pierre Claude Belorgey (31 July 1975 – 28 July 2026), known professionally as Kavinsky, was a French DJ, record producer and actor.
 His production style is reminiscent of the electropop film soundtracks of the 1980s.
-Kavinsky claims that his music is inspired by thousands of movies he watched as a young boy and that he has cherry-picked the best parts from them, consolidating them into one concept.
-Kavinsky has been compared to many similar French house artists, including Danger and French duo Daft Punk.
-He achieved greater mainstream recognition after his song "Nightcall" was featured in the 2011 film Drive.
-His debut studio album, OutRun, was released in 2013.
+Kavinsky said that his music was inspired by thousands of films he watched as a young boy and he grabbed the best parts from them, consolidating them into one concept.

+Kavinsky has been compared to French house artists including Danger and Daft Punk.
+He achieved greater recognition after his song "Nightcall" was featured in the 2011 film Drive.
+His debut studio album, OutRun, was released in 2013, followed by Reborn in 2022.